Practical AI setup for brokers

 Broker action: Review example classifications and correct what matters.

-Workbench action: Separate greymail from buyer, seller, client, deadline, and deal-context signals.
+Ouroboros action: Separate low-priority mail from buyer, seller, client, deadline, and deal-context messages.

-Deliverable: A reviewed signal queue or draft follow-up workflow.
+Deliverable: A reviewed inbox queue or draft follow-up workflow.

 Review gate: No outbound email goes automatically by default.

-Success signal: Follow-ups are easier to spot and prepare.
+Success looks like: Follow-ups are easier to spot and prepare.

 04